Olivia Greaves: Junior elite

-2019

-In February Greaves was named to the team to compete at the 2019 International Gymnix in Montreal, her first international assignment, alongside Skye Blakely, Lillian Lippeatt, and Kaylen Morgan.
+In early 2019 Greaves was named to the team to compete at the 2019 International Gymnix in Montreal, her first international assignment, alongside Skye Blakely, Lilly Lippeatt, and Kaylen Morgan.
 While there she helped the USA win team gold and won silver in the individual all-around behind Canadian Zoé Allaire-Bourgie.
 Individually she qualified to all four event finals and won silver on vault and floor exercise, behind Blakely and Allaire-Bourgie respectively, and placed fifth on uneven bars and balance beam.

-In July Greaves competed at the U.S. Classic where she won bronze in the all-around behind Konnor McClain and Sydney Barros.
+In July Greaves competed at the 2019 U.S. Classic where she won bronze in the all-around behind Konnor McClain and Sydney Barros.
 She won gold on uneven bars, placed fourth on balance beam, ninth on floor exercise, and tenth on vault.

-In August Greaves competed at the U.S. National Championships.
+In August Greaves competed at the 2019 U.S. National Championships.
 After the first day of competition she recorded a score of 55.700 and was in third behind Konnor McClain and Kayla DiCello.
 During the second day of competition she scored a 55.150, giving her a total combined score of 110.850 which was enough to win the bronze in the all-around behind DiCello and McClain.
 For individual events Greaves won gold on uneven bars, placed fourth on floor exercise, and fifth on vault.

-Senior
+Senior elite

-2020–21

 Greaves turned senior in 2020.
 She had switched gyms and started training at World Champions Centre, the gym owned by Simone Biles' family.
 Greaves made her senior debut in 2021 at the WOGA Classic.
 She finished third in the all-around behind teammates Jordan Chiles and Zoe Miller.
 She recorded the highest score on floor exercise and second highest on uneven bars.
 Greaves next competed at the 2021 Winter Cup where she had a rough performance and finished fourteenth in the all-around.
 The following month Greaves attended a National Team camp and participated in the verification.
 She recorded the third highest all-around score behind Kayla DiCello and Leanne Wong and was therefore named to the National Team.

-Greaves was unable to compete at the National Championships or the Olympic Trials due to elbow fracture diagnosis, which later turned out to be a bone bruise.
+Greaves was unable to compete at the 2021 National Championships or the Olympic Trials due to elbow fracture diagnosis, which later turned out to be a bone bruise.
 In July she verbally committed to compete for the Auburn Tigers gymnastics team.

 In October Greaves was selected as the non-traveling alternate for the 2021 World Championships.
 As a result she was re-added to the national team.